-To see a variation of the Subtract operation, we'll now create a new body that will be used to remove a portion on top of Body 1.
-Create an extrusion (sketch on RIGHT as shown in Figure
+To see a variation of the Subtract operation,

-23).
-Make it Both Sides with a blind depth of 400.
-In the Body Options panel, check the box to Create new body.
+we'll now create a new body that will be used to remove a portion on top of Body 1.
+Create an extrusion (sketch on RIGHT as shown in Figure 23).
+Make it Symmetric with a depth of 400.
+In the Body Options panel, check the box to Create new body4.
 Accept the feature (Figure 24) with OK.
 It will form Body 7.